Fabian0270/CoachBoard/README.md

 - **Email delivery** — send a program's Excel sheet straight to an athlete's email from inside the app over SMTP, with the app password stored encrypted via the OS keychain.
 - **Discord integration** — sync athlete video check-ins from a Discord server: parses lift captions, auto-suggests the matching programmed exercise, and lets the coach reply (channel or DM) from an in-app inbox.
 Videos show a real poster frame and duration rather than a placeholder.
 Bot token stored encrypted; fully optional.
 - **Bar path analysis** — track the bar through a lift on any clip, from your computer or from an athlete's Discord check-in.
 Click the bar and optical-flow tracking follows it, drawing the path live and reporting per-rep concentric velocity, range of motion and duration.
 Local files are never uploaded — the analyser runs entirely in the app.
 - **Velocity-based training** — turn that bar speed into decisions: estimated RPE for the last rep against published per-lift references, agreement with the RPE the athlete called, an estimated 1RM from a single set, a fitted load–velocity profile across several loads, and velocity loss with the caveat that decides whether to read it.
-The athlete's own tracked history replaces the published references as it accumulates.
+The athlete's own tracked history replaces the published references as it accumulates, and the bar speed their true 1RM moves at is remembered per lift — measured once, or learned from a set called RPE 10.
+- **Pose & joint angles** — an optional skeleton runs alongside the bar path, entirely on your machine, and plots knee and hip angle against bar speed on one timeline, so the sticking point can be read off the picture: where the knee stopped extending, whether the hips shot up first.
+Landmarks the model could not actually see are ruled out rather than guessed, and a coach can correct a joint by hand — the correction is layered on top of the measurement, so re-running the model never overwrites it.
+- **Saved analyses & comparison** — keep an analysis with its clip, reopen it later from the athlete's page or the bar path page, and put two lifts side by side with independent scrubbing.
+Draw on either one with a pen; the marks stay on the lifter through resizing and fullscreen.
+- **Screen recording** — record your screen with voice-over (and optionally camera and system sound) while you talk an athlete through their program or their lift, review the take, then send it to them over Discord or email — or save it to disk.
+The app tells you before you start whether the result will fit the channel you want to use.
 - **Program bookmarking** — star programs to favorite them for reuse, with a filter to show bookmarked-only.
 - **Calculators** — RPE cheat sheet, 1RM estimates, and warm-up set suggestions.
 - **Payments** — track athlete payments and balances.